 How do I increase my personal trainer earnings with continuing personal development (CPD)?

-Continuing Professional Development or ‘CPD’ is the buzzword of many professions today.
+Continuing Professional Development or ‘CPD’ is the buzzword of many professions today and is useful to boost a Personal Trainer earnings.
 It relates to an overarching commitment from an individual, who is already a qualified member of their industry, to regularly explore new learning, industry development and enhance their skills with the aim of building their career along the way.

 Here at the Academy of Fitness Professionals we believe that CPD for Personal Trainers shouldn’t simply tick the boxes required to maintain a level of professional recognition.
 Instead we think it should be tangibly linked to a solid career plan that will develop your skills and therefore your personal trainer earnings capabilities.